sesam-io/jdbc-datasource-template/README.rst

     :align: center
     :alt: H2 database login page

 Next we'll create the ``everything1`` database table and add two rows to it.
-Paste the DDL/SQL statements below into the textarea and click the ``Run`` button.
+Paste the DDL and SQL statements below into the textarea and click the ``Run`` button.

 ::